rozek/svelte-drag-and-drop-actions/README.md

 The following example illustrates plain dragging of a "Draggable" within the bounds of a given "Arena".
 Read on to understand how it is working.

-Please note: **it is important to import the package within a module context**!
-Some applications may still work properly even if imported differently, but in general, it may then no longer be possible to drag items into drop zones working with a different package import.
+Please note: **it is highly recommended to import the package within a module context**!
+While some applications may still work properly even if imported differently, in general, it may no longer be possible to drag items into drop zones that were implemented in a different module with its own import of `svelte-drag-drop-touch`.

 ```
 <script context="module">